Nipsey Hussle: Remembrance and tributes

 A petition was started to rename the intersection of Slauson Avenue and Crenshaw Boulevard near Hussle's store Marathon Clothing to "Nipsey Hussle Square".
-On the day of his funeral, the council announced it was set to be renamed Ermias "Nipsey Hussle" Asghedom Square to honor him and his contributions to the neighborhood.
+On the day of his funeral, the council announced it was set to be renamed "Ermias 'Nipsey Hussle' Asghedom Square" to honor him and his contributions to the neighborhood.
 There has also been a push from the community to name the nearby Hyde Park station after him, according to Metro.
 A ceremony dedicating the at-grade light rail station on the K Line to him and the Crenshaw community was held August 6, 2022.

 There was a strong artistic response to Nipsey Hussle's death.
-Within a few months, over 50 murals dedicated to the rapper were painted in the City of Los Angeles.
+Within a few months, more than 50 murals dedicated to the rapper were painted in Los Angeles.
 One mural is in an alley near the strip mall where he was killed.
 Hussle's store has remained closed since his death.

 Hussle was honored with a star in the recording category of the Hollywood Walk of Fame in front of Amoeba Music on August 15, 2022, the 37th anniversary of his birth.
 Councilmember Marqueece Harris-Dawson proclaimed the day Nipsey Hussle Day and handed the framed proclamation to Hussle's grandmother, Margaret Smith, who stood with Hussle's sister, Samantha, and his father, Dawit Asghedom.

 Inspired by the books that Hussle mentioned in interviews, songs and motivational messages, local chapters of the Marathon Book Club have formed.
 The list includes self-help bestsellers, cult classics and little-known books by black authors.
 Michelle Obama included "Hussle and Motivate" on her 2020 workout playlist.

 On April 2, 2019, NBA player Russell Westbrook notched the second 20-20-20 game in NBA history in honor of Hussle.

 On March 6, 2020, metal band Body Count released their seventh studio album titled Carnivore.
 The album features a song titled "When I'm Gone", which was written for Nipsey Hussle by the band's singer and rapper Ice-T. The song features a spoken introductory part in which Ice-T says of Hussle, "the outcry of love and support after his death was incredible, but it inspired me to write this song."
 The song also features guest vocalist Amy Lee from the band Evanescence who is also credited by Ice-T as having co-written the song.